-Martha will be formally installed as Chancellor of the OU later this year and will take up her formal duties from September.
+Martha will be formally installed as Chancellor of the OU and take up her formal duties from September 2014.

 Pro-Chancellor: Baron Haskins of Skidby

-Christopher Haskins was made a peer in 1998.
-During a long and distinguished business career he was Chairman of Northern Foods until 2002, having joined the organisation (then Northern Dairies) in 1962.
-He also served as Chairman, Better Regulation Task Force 1997-2002, Chairman of Express Dairies plc 1998-2002, Board member of Yorkshire Regional Development Agency 1998-2008, Chairman of European Movement 2003-2005 and Director of Yorkshire Television 2001-2004.
+Christopher has had a long and distinguished business career, and was made a peer in 1998.
+He was Chairman of Northern Foods until 2002, having joined the organisation (then Northern Dairies) in 1962.
+He also served as Chairman, Better Regulation Task Force 1997-2002; Chairman of Express Dairies plc 1998-2002; Board member of Yorkshire Regional Development Agency 1998-2008; Chairman of European Movement 2003-2005; and Director of Yorkshire Television 2001-2004.